 14 year old girls want to fit in with their peers but 34 year old professionals are not different.
 They want to do better than others.
 Faced with an embellished, heavily tweaked presentation of someone else’s success, they feel inadequate.

 If you are a professional in your 30s today, you are probably experiencing anxiety over your career.
 It’s not enough to make a living, your job needs to be special.
-You need to fulfill a mission, change the world, do good.
+You need to fulfill a mission, change the world, do good, transform yourself.

 There is a crueler twist for mothers in there, who end up comparing their careers with that of their child-free female friends or of men, feeling even more underachieving and possibly like their best efforts will not matter.